 Executive Management Team

-Lori Price was named president of Gottlieb Memorial Hospital in 2013.
-Previously, Ms. Price was system chief operating officer and then president of St. Joseph Regional Medical Center in Plymouth, Ind., after serving earlier as administrator of the St. Joseph Physician Network.
+Lori Price joined the organization as president of Gottlieb Memorial Hospital in 2013.
+Previously, Ms. Price was system chief operating officer and then president of St. Joseph Regional Medical Center in Plymouth, Indiana, after serving earlier as administrator of the St. Joseph Physician Network.
 She led the health system’s successful transition to electronic medical records and helped the Plymouth campus become a Top 100 Hospital in the Thomson Reuters rankings.
 She successfully consolidated two of the system’s three hospitals and helped plan the hospitals’ $355 million replacement facility.

 Ms. Price began her career as a medical-surgical nurse and earned a nursing degree from Memorial School of Nursing, a bachelor’s degree from College of St. Francis, and a master’s degree in administration from the University of Notre Dame.